internetstandards/Internet.nl/documentation/Docker-getting-started.md

     make docker-compose-up

 The command will wait for the stack to come up completely and be in a healthy state.
+This might take a minute or 3.
 After which the application is accesible on the address: http://localhost:8080.
 Logs can be streamed using:

     make docker-compose-logs